-4 key advances in the new opioids law
+4 key advances in the 2018 opioids law

-After officially declaring the opioid epidemic a national public health emergency almost one year ago today, President Donald J. Trump just signed significant bipartisan legislation into law that will bring much-needed relief to millions of Americans suffering as a result of the crisis.
+After officially declaring the opioid epidemic a national public health emergency in 2017, President Donald J. Trump just signed significant bipartisan legislation into law that will bring much-needed relief to millions of Americans suffering as a result of the crisis.

 The White House signing ceremony came on the heels of new data released by the Centers for Disease Control and Prevention (CDC) suggesting the collective efforts of the healthcare system, local communities and all levels of government may be having an impact: deaths from drug overdoses declined slightly in the 12-month period ending in March 2018.